roualdes/testbank/README.md

 [] Insert (possible) FAQs as exercises in the database.
-Should double as helping to explain how to use TestBank and show off some of the features, like showing/hiding solutions and leaving null the SEED.
+Should double as helping to explain how to use TestBank and show off some of the features, like showing/hiding solutions and ignoring the SEED.

+[] Enforce rules/schema for entering exercises into the database.

 [] GZIP databases.